 So, NHS number can be defined as a national unique identifier that makes it possible to share patient information across the whole of the NHS safely, effectively and accurately.
-National Health Insurance Number is issued by National Health Service (NHS), which was founded by the Labour Party on 5th July 1948.
-It had three core principles: i) it should meet need of everyone ii) it should be free at the time of delivery iii) services should be based on the clinic requirement, not on the ability to pay.
+NHS Number is issued by National Health Service (NHS), which was founded by the Labour Party on 5th July 1948.
+It had three core principles:

 It provides the majority of healthcare in England, which includes primary care, in-patient care, long-term healthcare, ophthalmology and dentistry.
 Each of UK’s four nations, i.e. England, Wales, Scotland and Northern Ireland has their individual NHS, each having their own history and logo.
 NHS in Northern Ireland is known as Health and Social Care (HSC) and is separate from NHS in Wales, which was earlier combined with NHS in England but was later handed over to the Welsh Executive and Assembly in 1999.
 NHS number issued in England and Wales is called as NHS whereas an equivalent number of NHS in Scotland and Northern Ireland is called as CHI number.

 During its early days, NHS number was a combination of letters and digits for England and Wales i.e. JRDAN 245 whereas NHS number in Scotland was a combination of letters and digits, which was further identified within the household i.e. STUV123:3.However, this system was not an ideal system because it was hard to validate a specific number and was replaced by the modern style of NHS number, which was introduced in 1996 although it was made mandatory on 1st April 1997.